mohamedrafatfcih/SwiftRefactoringCatalog/README.md

 # SwiftRefactoringCatalog
+**It contains:**
+  - Selected Swift repos.
+  - Detected refactorings in each repo.
-It contains the survey data for the introduced Swift refactoring catalog.
+  - Survey data for the introduced Swift refactoring catalog.